dnlbowers/jobs-a-gooden/README.md

 * And the biggest thanks goes to my wife and child, who have had to deal with me face to face through it all.
 Oliver has been my reason for the change, and Analise my inspiration.

 # Credits
+* Balsamiq was used to create the wireframes.
+* The site was developed using VScode.
+* GitHub was used to store my repository.
-* responsive screenshot made using [techsini.com](https://techsini.com/multi-mockup/index.php)
+* Responsive screenshot made using [techsini.com](https://techsini.com/multi-mockup/index.php)
 * Flow chart symbol meaning taken from [conceptdraw.com](https://www.conceptdraw.com/How-To-Guide/flow-chart-symbols)
 * Guidance on file structure for templates folder from [learndjango.com article](https://learndjango.com/tutorials/template-structure)
 * [Article on writing good user stories](https://www.industriallogic.com/blog/as-a-developer-is-not-a-user-story/)